Seventy Years.

 One Address.

-Bhagwan Singh understood that instinct deeply.
-When he established Plot 65, Industrial Area Phase 1 in 1956, the Capitol Complex was still rising around him.
-He was not following a market.
-He was helping create one.
-The same commitment to craft that shaped Chandigarh's buildings shaped every boat, every product that left this workshop.
+The same commitment to craft that shaped Chandigarh's buildings has shaped every boat, every play installation, and every wedding prop that has left this workshop.
 Made here.
 Made well.
 Made to last.

 "Three generations of craft and now a fourth.
 The city grew around us.
 The standard never moved."